 These costs will vary significantly between customer segments.
-Simple changes in the sales commission, invoicing terms, credit and collection costs, pricing, marketing specific cost, back office cost dedicated to customer segment, can significantly impact a segment’s profitability.
+Simple changes in the sales commission, invoicing terms, credit and collection costs, pricing, marketing specific cost, back-office cost dedicated to the customer segment, can significantly impact a segment’s profitability.

-Today, most modern ERP systems offer accounting features (sub accounts/dimensions) to track and allocate costs to specific segments.
-Allocating costs to customer segmentation is just one approach to gaining a better understanding on how your resources are spent across customer segments and how it reflects on customer profitability.
+Today, most modern ERP systems offer accounting features (sub-accounts/dimensions) to track and allocate costs to specific segments.
+Allocating costs to customer segmentation is just one approach to gaining a better understanding of how your resources are spent across customer segments and how it reflects on customer profitability.

 Segmentation can be tricky and complex.
 However, segmenting your customers can provide tremendous returns when compared to ‘one-size-fits-all’ approaches.